Sahana8684/Project1/VERCEL_DEPLOYMENT.md

 2. [Git](https://git-scm.com/) installed on your local machine
 3. (Optional) A PostgreSQL database - only needed if you want persistent data storage.
 The application can run with an in-memory SQLite database for demonstration purposes.

+## Recent Updates for Vercel Compatibility

+We've made several changes to ensure compatibility with Vercel's serverless environment:

+1. Updated `requirements.txt` to use compatible package versions
+2. Changed Python version to 3.9 in `runtime.txt`
+3. Enhanced `vercel.json` configuration with proper settings
+4. Added error handling in `api/index.py`
+5. Created a `build.sh` script for the build process
+6. Set default environment variables for easier deployment

 ## Step 1: Prepare Your Project

 The project has already been configured for Vercel deployment with the following files: